Why Cohong Lane? A CFO's Bet on Independent Investing

 If you’re wondering whether that was a rational decision: so am I, most mornings.

 My edge, such as it is, lies in being here — in the same Pearl River Delta where the Cohong operated.
 Physical proximity doesn’t guarantee insight, but it provides something no desk-based analyst has: the ability to check headlines against reality on the ground.
 Walking into a BYD showroom in Shenzhen doesn’t give me statistically significant data — my sample of one is not going to hold up in a peer review.
 But it gives me calibration.
-A filter for obvious nonsense — and in China coverage, there is a lot of obvious nonsense to filter.

 What You’ll Find Here